Thomas Barnes (journalist): Editor of The Times

 Walter's trust in Barnes was soon demonstrated when in 1815 Walter empowered him revise the controversial leading articles written by the intemperate John Stoddart, then the editor of the paper.
 Upon Stoddart's dismissal at the end of 1816 Barnes was named as his successor as editor, assuming a position which he held until his death.
 As editor, Barnes came to enjoy a greater degree of control over the paper than his predecessors, and received a share of ownership in the paper.
 He used it to reshape the paper, analysing events rather than merely summarising them, and making the leading article a central component of the paper.
 With the Peterloo Massacre in August 1819 he inaugurated a policy of support for the Whig opposition in Parliament that contrasted with his predecessor's staunchly pro-Tory stance.
 He became a close friend of Henry Brougham, who was an important source of information for Barnes's leading articles.

 During Barnes's editorship, the influence and the scope of The Times grew, and with it its prominence in public affairs.
 Moved by what he saw during a trip to Ireland, Barnes became a passionate supporter of Catholic Emancipation.
 By the early 1830s his paper had earned the nickname "The Thunderer", with Robert Peel declaring it to be "a powerful advocate of Reform" and his colleague Lord Lyndhurst describing Barnes as "the most powerful man in the country."
-It was during this period that Barnes shifted politically, opposing the Poor Law Amendment Act of 1834 and falling out with Brougham.
+It was during this period that Barnes shifted politically, opposing the Poor Law Amendment Act 1834 and falling out with Brougham.

 Barnes feuded with Lord Palmerston, who manipulated public opinion to enhance his control of foreign affairs.
 Palmerston leaked secrets to the press, published selected documents, and released letters to give himself more control and more publicity, all the while stirring up British nationalism.
 Barnes refused to play along with his propaganda ploys.

 Personal life

 Though Barnes never married, he had a relationship for over two decades with Dinah Mary Mondet.
 Together they lived at 49 Nelson Square Southwark, London from 1821 to 1836 and then at 25 Soho Square, London.
 After Barnes's death in 1841, Dinah Mondet continued to live in their home in Soho Square until her own death in 1852, after which she was buried next to Barnes in Kensal Green Cemetery.
+It is probable (from correspondence with the volume, between A. N. L. Munby and the Archivist of The Times, in 1971) that an auction catalogue of 'A valuable collection of books ... comprising the library of an editor, deceased' and sold by Mr Fletcher on 11-13 May 1842 represents Barnes's library, sold by 'the administratrix', presumably Mondet.
+A copy of the catalogue is at Cambridge University Library (shelfmark Munby.c.155(29)).